jchatel/quickmail-next-docs/linkedin/sending-linkedin-connection-requests.md

 You can enable the LinkedIn setting: "Send without a message if LinkedIn's personalized invite limit is reached."

-When enabled, QuickMail will automatically retry the connection request without a message if LinkedIn rejects the personalized invite due to limit restrictions.
+When enabled, QuickMail will automatically send the connection request without a message if LinkedIn rejects the personalized invite due to limit restrictions.
 Since LinkedIn generally allows more connection requests without a message, this helps maximize the number of requests that can be sent.

-Otherwise, we will automatically retry sending the LinkedIn connection request with a message within 24–48 hours.
+Otherwise, we will automatically reschedule and retry the LinkedIn connection request the following day.

 ## How many LinkedIn connection requests can I send?**